 An allergist/immunologist, often referred to as an allergist, is best qualified to treat allergic diseases.
 To determine if you have an allergy, your allergist will take a thorough medical history and do a physical exam.
 He or she may perform allergy skin testing, or sometimes blood testing, to determine which substance is causing your allergy.

 Once your allergy triggers are identified, your allergist can help you establish a treatment plan that is right for you.
-Allergy shots, or immunotherapy, may also be recommended.
-See the Allergy Shots brochure in this series for more information.
+Allergy injections aka immunotherapy, may also be recommended for long-term management.

 While there is not yet a cure for allergic disease, your allergist can properly diagnose the problem and develop a treatment plan to help you feel better and live better.